openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 This specification defines the following new request parameters:

 `presentation_definition`:
 : A string containing a Presentation Definition JSON object.
 See (#request_presentation_definition) for more details.
-Exactly one of  the following parameters MUST be present in the Authorization Request:`vp_query`, `presentation_definition`, `presentation_definition_uri`, or a `scope` value representing a Presentation Definition.

 `presentation_definition_uri`:
 : A string containing an HTTPS URL pointing to a resource where a Presentation Definition JSON object can be retrieved.
 See (#request_presentation_definition_uri) for more details.
-Exactly one of `vp_query` or `presentation_definition` or `presentation_definition_uri` MUST be present in the Authorizat ion Request.

 `vp_query`:
 : A string containing a JSON-encoded VP Query as defined in (#vp_query).

-This parameter is OPTIONAL.
-Exactly one of `vp_query` or `presentation_definition` or `presentation_definition_uri` MUST be present in the Authorization Request.
+Exactly one of the following parameters MUST be present in the Authorization Request: `vp_query`, `presentation_definition`, `presentation_definition_uri`, or a `scope` value representing a Presentation Definition.

 `client_metadata`:
 : OPTIONAL.
 A JSON object containing the Verifier metadata values.
 It MUST be UTF-8 encoded.
 The following metadata parameters MAY be used: